Whether you love a solid schedule or prefer to just go where the wind takes you, checking out a sample routine for your baby can be useful.

 From 12 months your baby can also switch to whole milk – although if you want to continue breastfeeding of course you can for as long as you choose to do so.

 So it’s worth considering those recommendations for your baby’s diet at 12 months when you’re organising your baby’s meals at 11 months old.
 This way you can start to plan ahead and gradually drop some bottles if your baby is still having three or more bottles around their main meals.

 Putting all of this together this should give you an idea of the amount your baby needs to eat per day:

-- Three to four breastfeeds or 22 to 32 ounces formula (or a combination if you are mixed feeding)
+- Three to four breastfeeds or roughly 24 ounces of formula (or a combination if you are mixed feeding)

 - 10-12 tablespoons cereal/porridge and fruit for breakfast